hujhax/austin-improv-wiki/Live TV Tuesdays -  Buffy.md

 ***Live TV Tuesdays: Buffy*** refers to the [[Live TV Tuesdays]] presentation of the [[Wikipedia - Buffy the Vampire Slayer|*Buffy the Vampire Slayer*]] episode [[Wikipedia - The Prom (Buffy the Vampire Slayer)|"The Prom"]].

 ## History
 This was the last [[Live TV Tuesdays]] whose run happened entirely at [[The Highball]].

-Ironically, it also had a "preview performance" on 10/11/11 that was the very first show to take place at the newly-constructed theater.
+Ironically, it also had a "preview performance" on 10/11/11 that was the very first show to take place at the newly-constructed [[Institution Theater]].

 Also, this was the last of a continuous run of teen-angst-themed TV choices.
 After this, the TV Tuesdays series branched out with [[Live TV Tuesdays -  Doctor Horrible's Sing-Along Blog|*Doctor Horrible's Sing-Along Blog*]]